chris-ritsen/vim-autocorrect/README.md

 It's not a grammar checker.
 There's no way to fix transposition typos on short words like from/form, but it works well for longer or difficult words.

-The main problem is that it takes several seconds to source this list, so it's not meant to be used for transient instances of vim until this can be implemented in some asynchronous way.
+The main problem is that it takes about ten seconds to source this list, which blocks the user's input.
+So, this has been set to add the abbreviations at a randomized delay with `timer_start`.
+About 50 seconds after loading the package, it should have sourced everything.

 #### Rules

-Deleting the words in [abbrev.vim](opt/vim-abbrev/plugin/abbrev.vim) and starting from scratch with any set of rules is an option, but the included list was created by making every effort to avoid unintentional corrections.
+Deleting the words in [abbrev.vim](opt/vim-abbrev/plugin/abbrev) and starting from scratch with any set of rules is an option, but the included list was created by making every effort to avoid unintentional corrections.